 Give them some TLC once in a while

 Giving your feet a bit of TLC once in a while can not only benefit your feet, but help boost your mood and ease stress too.
 Giving them a nice soak in a foot bath is one way to treat them after a long day, while a foot rub can also feel nice and soothing.
+You can also look into a great shiatsu foot massagers to help make your feet feel amazing.

 Many people swear by reflexology and massage therapy to treat tired feet while also boosting other parts of the body.
 A regular treatment is a nice luxury that will do you and your feet a world of good.